0x-Inf/thoth-contract/README.md

 # thoth-contract

-## Introduction

 This is the codebase for the Thoth Research platform.
-Like the previous desctription suggests, this is a platform that will be used by researchers of any
+It is an exploration of the capabilities of the plutus smart contract environment.